 45k/10k Long Beach Turkey Trot

-celebrate!
-June 24, 2013, will be the 12-year anniversary of dogs being allowed to legally play off-leash on the beach in Long Beach.
+CELEBRATE June 24, 2022, was the 21-year anniversary of dogs being allowed to legally play off-leash on the beach in Long Beach.

-This beach area was officially renamed "Rosie's Dog Beach" on Aug.
-3, 2010, to honor the life of Rosie the Bulldog, the dog who inspired this canine wonderland.
+This beach area was then officially renamed "Rosie's Dog Beach" on Aug.
+3, 2010, to honor the life of Rosie the Bulldog, Justin Rudd's dog who inspired this canine wonderland.
 It remains the only off-leash dog beach in L.A.
 County (10 million inhabitants).

 g ROSIE'S DOG BEACH RULES/LAWS